Anadea/anadea_blog/content/posts/real-estate-crowdfunding-platform/index.md

 ## Tech stack for creating a real estate crowdfunding platform

 Creating a real estate crowdfunding platform requires a strong tech foundation for performance, security, and user experience.
-Here’s a look at the key technologies our developers master.
+Here’s a look at the key technologies we master at Anadea.

 ### Front-end development